-SECTION 71.
-Section 14-10.7, Revised Ordinances of Honolulu 1990, is repealed.
+SECTION 70.
+Section 14-10.7, Revised Ordinances of Honolulu 1990, as amended by Ordinance 20-20, is amended to read as follows:

 "Sec.
 14-10.7 Waiver of wastewater system facility charges for accessory dwelling unit projects.

 The wastewater system facility charges, as set forth in Appendix 14-D of this chapter, for the creation of an "accessory dwelling unit," as defined in Section [21-10.1,] 21-5.50-3(a) will be waived.
 The wastewater system facility charges that were collected for the creation of "accessory dwelling units" from the effective date of Ordinance 15-41 (September 14, 2015), will be reimbursed if requested by the permittee."